JoeyDeBruin/personalsite/index.markdown

 On that note, the easiest way to reach me is on [Twitter][mytwitter] or [Telegram][mytelegram].
 Many of the most rewarding moments and collaborations in my life have come from cold connections based on shared interests, so please do reach out!

-I send ~ one update every month, either an original essay or a collection of stuff I’ve found.
-Subscribe here if you’d like to follow along.

 [mytwitter]: http://twitter.com/joey_Debruin
 [mytelegram]: http://t.me/jdebr